hollypro87/Password-Generator/README.md

 The length of the password must be between 8 and 128 characters.
 The user will have the opportunity to decide what characters are included.

+If no selection is made when determining the characters of the password, then the password will not be generated.